antischematic/angular-composition-api/packages/store/README.md

 ```

 Effects can also be used without [Angular Composition API](https://github.com/mmuscat/angular-composition-api/tree/master/packages/core)
-by calling `useEffect` instead.
+by calling `useEffects` instead.
 Note the additional `injector` argument.
 You must dispose the
 returned subscription to stop running effects.

 ```